Grammy Museum at L.A. Live: Exhibits

 The Grammy Museum features exhibits including: behind-the-scenes live performances, seminars, classes, musician meet-and-greets, and interactive recording booths.
 The museum starts on the fourth floor and continues down to the third and second floor.
 The exhibit, Crossroads, on the fourth floor, features touch-screens to view photos and listen to music of all genres.
 Another interactive exhibit allows the user to go inside six different sound-proof recording booths as famous performers and producers teach about different stages of producing commercial soundtracks.
 Visitors can record their own singing and rapping track, and remix it to produce a cover of various pop songs.
-The museum also has outfits worn by Grammy Award-winning musicians such as Kanye West, Jennifer Lopez, and Rihanna.
+The museum also has outfits worn by Grammy Award-winning musicians such as Taylor Swift, Sabrina Carpenter, Whitney Houston, and Amy Winehouse.

 The Grammy Museum regularly updates and displays special exhibits.
 Some current and past exhibits include: